rasikasrimal/Heartlytics/docs/security_and_encryption.md

   limits to deter brute force attempts.
 - Redesigned forgot-password page uses segmented OTP inputs and a visible countdown badge without exposing full email addresses.
 - Sign-up form features a client-side password strength meter and requires email verification using the same OTP component.
+- Email verification codes are stored hashed with expirations in the `email_verification` table; migration backfills `email_verified_at` for existing users and SuperAdmin-created accounts are stamped verified immediately.

 ## Authorization